Section I - NAME

 1. Executive Committee

 b.
-The Executive Committee shall act in behalf of the Association to further the goals
+The Executive Committee shall act on behalf of the Association to further the goals of the Association as set forth in its Constitution and Bylaws.

 2. Membership and Ethics Committee